devhims/model-viewer-react/README.md

 ## Beautiful AR compatible React Components made with Model Viewer and Chakra UI

-By combining the forces of model viewer and Chakra UI, I'm creating React components to efficintly deliver AR capabalities to your web apps.
+By combining the forces of model viewer and Chakra UI, I'm creating React components to efficiently deliver AR capabalities to your web apps.

 **[Under Active Development 🕛]**